gen2brain/raylib-go/examples/android/example/README.md

 To build Android apk you will need [Android SDK](http://developer.android.com/sdk/index.html#Other).
 Download and unpack archives somewhere.

 Go must be cross compiled for android.
-There is a bootstrap.sh script that you can use to compile Go and OpenAL for android/arm and android/arm64.
+There is a bootstrap.sh script that you can use to compile Go for android/arm and android/arm64.

 Export path to Android NDK, point to location where you have unpacked archive:

     export ANDROID_NDK_HOME=/opt/android-ndk

-Compile Go, OpenAL and android_native_app_glue, /usr/local is prefix where Go and Android toolchains will be installed:
+Compile Go and android_native_app_glue, /usr/local is prefix where Go and Android toolchains will be installed:

     ./bootstrap.sh /usr/local